geoscript/geoscript-py/doc/processing.rst

-.. _Processing geospatial data with GeoScript:
+.. _processing:

 Processing geospatial data
 ===========================

 We have already seen how to directly edit and modify both vector and raster data.
 There are many things that can be done with the methods from the :class:`RasterLayer` and :class:`VectorLayer` classes, ranging from simple calculation to more complex analytical tasks.
 Although it is easy to create those task due to the simple  nature of GeoScript, in some cases it might not be a good idea to do so, specially in terms of performance.
-Simplicity comes at a cost, and, like most high level languages, GeoScript sacrifices performances to have a simpler syntax and reduce the number of lines of code you have to write to accomplish a given task.
+Simplicity comes at a cost, and, like most scripting languages, GeoScript sacrifices performances to have a simpler syntax and reduce the number of lines of code you have to write to accomplish a given task.

 That means that if your algorithm is complex and time-consuming, it is generally not a good idea (unless you are working with small datasets) to write your geoprocessing ideas in Geoscript, but it does not necessarily means that GeoScript is not meant for geoprocessing.
 In fact, geoprocessing is one of the strongest parts of GeoScript, but it has a different approach.
 Instead of being a language only designed to create your own algorithmic ideas from scratch, it is also meant as the 'glue' to connect preexisting algorithms into a custom workflow.
 Based on an comprehensive and atomized collection of geoprocesses, GeoScript should be used to create more complex calculations that link several of this basic processes into a well-defined workflow.

 To understand how this works before we start typing code and having a look at some examples, here are some basic ideas that might help you get an idea about how the processing part of GeoScript has been conceived.

 - GeoScript wraps GeoTools.
-That means that you cannot only use element from GeoTools such as geometries and projections (as it was explained here), but also all the geoprocesses that can be found as part of GeoTools, and which rely on the powerful GeoTools' Processing API
+That means that you cannot only use element from GeoTools such as geometries and projections (as it was explained in other sections), but also all the geoprocesses that can be found as part of GeoTools, and which rely on the powerful GeoTools Processing API

 - Just like GeoScript makes it easier to access other elements in GeoTools, it also simplifies its Processing API, so calling geoprocesses gets as easy as it can get.

-- GeoScript contains its own processing API, that not just leverages acess to GeoTools algorithms, but also to other ones coming from different applications and libraries.
+- GeoScript contains its own processing API that not just leverages access to GeoTools algorithms, but also to other ones coming from different applications and libraries.
 This is completely transparent for the user, who doesn't have to worry about where his data is being processed or even the format that data is in, since GeoScript handles all that transparently.

 - In short, GeoScript links your data with the processes that you need in the most practical way, so you can concentrate on creating meaningful analyses and taking the most out of the results you get.